-In the hills above Padua within a thirty-minute drive from Venice is a small wine appellation known as Colli Euganei.
-Colli Euganie is well worth mentioning because not only is the countryside exquisite but unlike its neighbor, Soave that only produces white wines, they produce some pretty spectacular reds.
+In the hills above Padua within a thirty-minute drive from Venice lies the small wine appellation known as Colli Euganei.
+Colli Euganie is well worth mentioning because not only is the countryside exquisite, but unlike its neighbor, Soave, that only produces white wines, they produce some pretty spectacular reds.

-What is unique about the terroir in Colli Euganei is not only its volcanic soils but also the fact that the vineyards are surrounded by sulfured springs and hot water vapors play a significant role on the growing of grapes.
+What is unique about the terroir in Colli Euganei is not only its volcanic soils but also the fact that sulfured springs surround the vineyards and hot water vapors play a significant role on the growing of grapes.
 I think this may be most notable in the Bordeaux varietals and blends.

 In 2010 a separate DOCG was established known as Fior d’Arancio Colli Euganei.
 Fior d’Arancio means orange blossom in Italian.
-The principle white grape for this DOCG is Moscato.
+The principal white grape for this DOCG is Moscato.
 Moscato in a still wine is Bianco, Spumante as a sparkling and Passito as a dessert or specialty wine.
-In all cases the wine must contain at least 95% Moscato Giallo.
+In all cases, the wine must contain at least 95% Moscato Giallo.
 Moscato comes in two colors white and yellow.
-The wine can best characterized as having aromas and flavors of spring blossoms and apricots.
+The wine is best characterized as having aromas and flavors of spring blossoms and apricots.

-In the DOCG there are some specific rules for making the various Moscato wines.
-In particular Passito, the grapes must be dried either on or off the vine and the end product must have a minimum alcohol level of 15.5%.
-The aging of Passito is a minimum of one year.
+In the DOCG, there are some specific rules for making the various Moscato wines.
+In particular, Passito, the grapes dry either on or off the vine, and the end product has a minimum alcohol level of 15.5%.
+Passito must age a minimum of one year.

-There were three wineries that stood out amongst all that I explored during a visit to Colli Euganei.
-They are Ca” Lustra, Le Volpi and Vignalta.
+Three wineries stood out amongst all that I explored during a visit to Colli Euganei.
+They are Ca’ Lustra, Le Volpi, and Vignalta.

 Tasting the wines in their environment, my favorites were from the Zanovello selection and included ‘A Cengia Moscato Secco, the Pedevenda Manzoni Bianco, that blends a small portion of Riesling and Pinella to enhance the flavors, the Nation, a blend of Merlot Carmenere and Cabernet Sauvignon and my top pick was the Belvedere Marzemino.
 The Marzemino is a grape varietal known for its deep dark purple color.
 It is a dry wine accented with the herbal flavors of thyme.

 A visit to Colli Euganie must include a stay at one of the thermal resorts.
-One such hotel is the Hotel Terme Preistoriche with its 3 outdoor swimming pool, two indoor swimming pools and 56 whirlpools set against the backdrop of the picturesque Colle Berta.
-A thermal spa is the perfect way to end a day of tasting the wines of Colli Euganei.
+One such hotel is the Hotel Terme Preistoriche with its three outdoor swimming pools, two indoor swimming pools, and 56 whirlpools set against the backdrop of the picturesque Colle Berta.
+A thermal spa is a perfect way to end a day of tasting the wines of Colli Euganei.

 It is not just the wines that will entice you when visiting this region.
-It is the land, its beauty, the villas and castles as well as the history that combine giving one an enchanting glimpse of the past and present as you discover the wines of Colli Euganei.
+It is the land, its beauty, the villas, and castles as well as the history that combines giving one an enchanting glimpse of the past and present as you discover the wines of Colli Euganei.